volles-kaennchen/volles-kaennchen/README.md

 -    🏠 Erfurt, where people scent the wind with noses of uncommon keennes..

-- Oh... did I mention that I still can't decide between my current IT specialist education and web design or application development?
+Oh... & did I mention that I still can't decide between my current IT specialist education and web design or application development?

-So I'm learning all this stuff on my own! ...currently I am a coding 🗿 with tendency to be an ⛰️.
+So I'm learning all of this stuff on my own! ...currently I am a coding 🗿 with tendency to be an ⛰️.

-- 💬 Feel free to contact
+- 💬 Feel free to contact me: webmaster@v-aquarium.de